This butternut squash tart with tomatoes, goat cheese and pepitas is a feast for the eyes and makes a great appetizer or delicious meal.

 I really like the creaminess of the squash, with the tangy tomatoes and brightness of the goat cheese.
 The roasted pepita seeds added a nutty crunch, bringing all the flavors together.

-Also, I made my own pie crust to line the jelly roll pan, but you could use store bought.
-I ended up using enough dough that would make a top and bottom crust to cover the pan.
+If I have the time, I like to make my own pie crust.
+I make enough to line a large jelly roll pan.
+However, you can use store bought pie crust.
+If your pan is large you will need enough dough that would make a top and bottom crust to cover the pan.

 This dish has the added benefit of being so pretty; a feast for the eyes.